Phlox: Cultivation

-Several species and cultivars of phlox are commonly grown in gardens.
+Phlox species are widely grown for their abundant, colorful blooms and adaptability to a range of garden conditions.
+Their growth requirements vary by species, with low-growing forms such as Phlox subulata thriving in full sun and well-drained soil, while woodland species like Phlox divaricata prefer partial shade and moist, humus-rich conditions.
+Taller species such as Phlox paniculata perform best in fertile, evenly moist soil and full to partial sunlight.

 Most cultivated phlox, with the notable exception of Phlox drummondii, are perennial.
 Species from alpine habitats (and cultivars derived from them) require full sun and good drainage.
 Those from woodland habitats (such as Phlox divaricata) require partial shade and soil rich in humus.
 Those from waterside habitats (such as P. paniculata) require full sun and moisture at the roots.
 Phlox are valued in the garden for their ability to attract butterflies.
-Phlox can be propagated from stem cuttings.
+Phlox are propagated from stem cuttings, clump division, and seeds.

+Cultivated plants are spaced to allow good air circulation, which helps reduce susceptibility to powdery mildew—a common problem among taller varieties.
+Regular watering during dry periods and the application of compost or mulch in spring help maintain soil moisture and suppress weeds.
+Removing spent flower clusters can encourage extended flowering.

+Garden phlox benefits from periodic division every few years to maintain vigor and prevent overcrowding.
+After the flowering season, stems can be cut back to near ground level.
+Common pests and diseases include powdery mildew, rust, leaf spots, and stem nematodes, though resistant cultivars are widely available.